Jury selection begins in trial of Giuliani associate - KESQ

 Associated Press

 NEW YORK (AP) — Jury selection began Tuesday for the trial of Lev Parnas, a onetime associate of Rudy Giuliani who is accused along with a co-defendant of making illegal campaign contributions.
-U.S. prosecutors said Parnas ingratiated himself with influential Republicans through improper contributions, including a $325,000 donation in 2018 to committee supporting then-President Donald Trump.
+U.S. prosecutors said Parnas ingratiated himself with influential Republicans through improper contributions.
+Those included a $325,000 donation in 2018 to a committee supporting then-President Donald Trump.
 Parnas initially came to public attention for his involvement in Giuliani’s effort to get the government of Ukraine to investigate the son of President Joe Biden.
 That work isn’t part of the case and Giuliani has not been charged.